Perspective | Washington is again in QB trouble, and Justin Herbert reminded of what could have been

-On that final drive Sunday — the one that sealed the Los Angeles Chargers’ season-opening, 20-16 victory over Washington — Justin Herbert completed a 17-yard pass on third and 16, a 19-yard pass on third and 3, a 22-yard pass on third and 7, and a 9-yard pass on third and 4.
-There was nothing Chase Young — or anybody in burgundy and gold — could do about it.
-It was professional quarterbacking, the stuff around which a franchise can be built, and it’s not a stretch that more than a few of the 52,273 fans in the stands might have thought, “Why can’t we — just once — get a guy like that?”
+On that final drive Sunday — the one that sealed the Los Angeles Chargers’ season-opening, 20-16 victory over Washington — Justin Herbert completed a 17-yard pass on third and 16, a 19-yard pass on third and three, a 22-yard pass on third and seven, and a nine-yard pass on third and four.
+There was nothing Chase Young, or anybody in burgundy and gold, could do about it.

+It was professional quarterbacking, the stuff around which a franchise can be built, and it’s not a stretch that more than a few of the 52,273 fans in the stands might have thought: “Why can’t we — just once — get a guy like that?”

 “You have an idea, but after you see them, it confirms it,” Washington Coach Ron Rivera said.
 “The thing that was legit, really, is who Justin Herbert is.
 He’s a heck of a quarterback.
 Got a great arm.
-He’s got quick twitch, makes quick decisions. … You sit there, and you think, ‘This kid’s pretty special.’”
+He’s got quick twitch, makes quick decisions. . . .
+You sit there, and you think, ‘This kid’s pretty special.’ ”

 And he could have been the quarterback right here, playing for the home team, not the visitors.
 Herbert’s day: 31 of 47 for 337 yards, a touchdown and an interception (that was probably his only substandard throw of the afternoon), and the lasting impression that, if he were your quarterback, you’d feel pretty good about your team’s present and future.
 In the history of the NFL, no one has ever thrown for more touchdowns as a rookie than Herbert did last year, and only one rookie (Andrew Luck) has ever thrown for more yards.
 He is just getting started — in Los Angeles.